tardate/LittleArduinoProjects/Electronics101/SCRLatch/README.md

 # SCRLatch

-Exploring the bahaviour of low-power silicon controlled rectifiers (SCR)
+Exploring the behaviour of low-power silicon controlled rectifiers (SCR)

 Here's a quick video of the test circuit in action: